pauladam/tempo-tantrum/readme.md

     $ tempo-tantrum le-work-log

+OR run it without a filename for interactive mode!

+    $: ./tempo-tantrum
+    Entering interactive mode
+    Date (ex.
+4/9/2013): 4/16/2013
+    Enter work log
+    Project: PROJECT-ID
+    Hours: 1
+    Comments: Some stuff

 Note that tempo-tantrum is **not** stateful **nor** idempotent therefore you should be probably run tempo-tantrum with a fresh log each time.